FatimahAlIbrahim/Tower-of-Hanoi/README.md

 * For game logic problem: take time to think about how to implement the desired functionality.

 ## Unsolved problems
-There are no Unsolved problems
+There are no unsolved problems

 ## Winner logic
 The player will win when all the disks are in box C. <br>